Message Passing Interface (MPI)

 Batch MPI

-To use MPI you need to:
+To use MPI you need use module load

-to activate a particular MPI implementation (ormodule load
+to activate a particular MPI implementation

 an application that itself loads an MPI implementation behind the scenes).